Al3zama1/search-autocomplete/README.md

 and aggregated weekly, ensuring the availability of relevant suggestions for improved search results.

+## System Design
+Developed application following system design best practices to ensure a reliable system that is able to scale as traffic increases.

+### Batch Processing
+User submitted queries are logged and aggregated to permanent storage once per week through the use of **batch processing**.

 ## Technologies
 - Java
 - Spring Boot